hugohrban/steg/README.md

 ```

 ### Capacity
 Prints the capacities (maximum size of a hidden file) that can be hidden in the image using the specified method and various quality settings (for jsteg) or bits per byte (for lsb).
 The capacities are printed in bytes and kilobytes.
-Semantics:
+**Semantics**:
 ```
 capacity <method> <image>
 ```
-Examples:
+**Examples**:
 ```
 dotnet run capacity jsteg examples/flowers.png
 ```